energywebfoundation/origin/packages/ew-utils-demo/README.md

 ## How-to
 - `npm install` - Install the dependencies
-- `npm start-ganache` - Starts a local blockchain instance
+- `npm run start-ganache` - Starts a local blockchain instance
-- (new terminal window) `npm start-test-backend` - Starts a local backend instance
+- (new terminal window) `npm run start-test-backend` - Starts a local backend instance
 - (new terminal window) `npm start` - Deploys the contracts and the configuration in [config/demo-config.json](config/demo-config.json)

 This will deploy all the contracts to a local Ganache instance and a local test backend.